 Please note that if you are already enrolled in the Developing Musicians Program you do not have to reapply to continue in the same stream (eg. classical, jazz, theory & aural).
-Streaming interviews will take place on the 2nd, 3rd and 4th of December.
+Streaming interviews will take place in December 2020.

 Students in the 2021 Developing Musicians Program intake have the opportunity to apply for the following components: